AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

 \subsection{AGN Sample Selection}

-We adopt the MaNGA-based, spatially-resolved AGN selection criteria from W18 for two primary reasons: sample size and sample completeness.
-The W18 selection criteria allows us to study a large sample of face-on, type 2 AGNs that are suitable for spatially-resolved SED fitting.
+We adopt the MaNGA-based, spatially resolved AGN selection criteria from W18 for two primary reasons: sample size and sample completeness.
+The W18 selection criteria allow us to study a large sample of face-on, type 2 AGNs that are suitable for spatially resolved SED fitting.
 Additionally, high sample completeness (i.e., few missed AGNs) is crucial for constructing a meaningful matched control sample.
-It is, however, worth reminding the reader that ``AGNs'' identified based on optical AGN selection criteria are better termed ``AGN candidates'' because several physical processes can mimic optical AGN-like signatures (e.g., shocks, young hot stars).
+It is, however, worth reminding the reader that ``AGNs'' identified based on optical AGN selection criteria are better termed ``AGN candidates'' because several physical processes can mimic optical AGN-like signatures (e.g., shocks and young hot stars).
 We do not expect a small number of spurious AGNs in the AGN sample to significantly impact results.
 Indeed, our results are similar (but less statistically significant) if we restrict our analysis to the AGNs that pass integrated BPT/WHAN selection criteria (see Appendix~\ref{sec:selection}).

-The AGN selection criteria developed in W18 relies on classifying individual spaxels based on the BPT diagram, H$\alpha$ equivalent width and surface brightness, and the distance from the standard BPT diagnostic lines in line-ratio space.
-All emission line and equivalent width data used in the selection algorithm are taken from the MaNGA DAP.
-Before fitting, all spaxels with an r-band signal to noise ratio S/N\,${<}\,5$ are excluded from the analysis.
-All remaining spaxels are independently classified according to their positions in the [NII]-BPT and [SII]-BPT diagrams (as defined in \citealt{KewleyBPT}).
+The AGN selection criteria developed in W18 rely on classifying individual spaxels based on the BPT diagram, H$\alpha$ EW and surface brightness, and the distance from the standard BPT diagnostic lines in line-ratio space.
+Galaxies are identified as AGN candidates based on thresholds in the calculated parameters and the fraction of spaxels that satisfy various criteria.
 The full list of parameters and the refined selection criteria can be found in W18.
+All emission line and EW data used in the selection algorithm are taken from the MaNGA DAP.
+Before fitting, all spaxels with an r-band S/N\,${<}\,5$ are excluded from the analysis.
+All remaining spaxels are independently classified according to their positions in the [N\,II]-BPT and [S\,II]-BPT diagrams (as defined in \citealt{KewleyBPT}).

-Of the 4156 unique galaxies in MaNGA DR16 without quality flags (i.e., without data collection/analysis issues), we find that the W18 selection criteria identifies 431 galaxies as candidate AGN hosts ($\sim\,10$\,percent), similar to the proportion of galaxies identified in the earlier MPL-8 data release by W18.
-For our analysis, we introduce two additional quality cuts to the AGN sample: excluding edge-on galaxies and excluding type 1 AGNs with potential SED contamination.
+Of the 4156 unique galaxies in MaNGA DR16 without quality flags (i.e., without data collection/analysis issues), we find that the W18 selection criteria identify 431 galaxies as candidate AGN hosts ($\sim\,10$\,\%), similar to the proportion of galaxies identified in the earlier MPL-8 data release by W18.
+For our analysis, we introduce two additional quality cuts to the AGN sample: excluding edge-on galaxies and excluding type 1 AGNs with potential SED contamination (see below for details).